 Do What You Can

 Now I’m old and frail nearing 90.
 I can barely walk, let alone march, but I can write, and I’m writing now to appeal to those who can march to march!
 Some of you have proudly participated in marathons; why not have marathons for the eradication of the oppressed?
 Yes, we’re in the throes of a pandemic and we must obey social distancing.
 Why not invent a different kind of marathon to do during lockdown.
 Put on your thinking caps to reach out to help curb the scourge of prejudice.
 Don’t wait for the pandemic to end.
-Let your voices sound to help the dark-skinned among us for, after all, God made us, and we’re His children.
+Let your voices sound to help the darker-skinned among us for, after all, God made us, and we’re His children.
 That makes us all brothers and sisters.